tcpalmer/nina-scheduler/target-management/exposure-templates.md

 * The Dither setting is ignored if you're using an [override exposure order](exposure-plans.html#override-ordering) for any Target using this template.

 See [Dithering](projects.html#dithering) for more information.

+## Humidity
+You can reject exposures using this template based on a maximum humidity value.
+The value entered is the maximum acceptable relative humidity as reported by a connected weather device.
+If no weather device is connected, this value is ignored.
+A value of zero (the default) disables this behavior altogether.

+On most typical nights, the temperature is dropping and the absolute humidity is approximately constant.
+Once all remaining targets are rejected for humidity, the relative humidity isn't likely to decrease so by default, Target Scheduler will end for the night.
+You can change this behavior by setting the Enable stop on humidity property to false in the applicable TS profile preferences.
+In this case, TS will wait 15 minutes and then try again.

+Note that humidity is ignored during [Scheduler Previews](../scheduler-preview.html).

 ## Moon Avoidance